Spotify Canvas maker

 Open, export, move on

 The core tool still opens with no account.
-When you need the Canvas export workflow, unlock the 7-Day Release Pass and use the same studio you already set up.
+When you need the Canvas export workflow, checkout uses your email to deliver the key and you keep using the same studio you already set up.

 Designed for Spotify Canvas-style output expectations